GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 # Platform Overview

-## Introduction

 FDA MyStudies consists of several components that work together as a platform.
-These components include web-based UIs for building studies and enrolling participants, back-end services for managing the flow of data, and mobile applications that participants use to discover, enroll and participate in studies.
+These components include web-based UIs for building studies and enrolling participants, backend services for managing the flow of data, and mobile applications that participants use to discover, enroll and participate in studies.

 This document describes the architecture of FDA MyStudies.
-It outlines the various platform components and their roles, interdependencies and interactions
+It outlines the various platform components and how they work together.

 ## Architecture